-Weight loss is not as easy as the magazine’s, late night informercials and Instagram influencers want you to believe.
+Weight loss is not as easy as magazines, late night infomercials, and Instagram influencers want you to believe.

-There are so many reasons why your body is packing on extra pounds.
-It could be a change in your diet, level of activity, or it could be evidence of an underlying issue like hormonal imbalance.
+There are so many reasons why your body may be packing on extra pounds.
+It could be a change in your diet, decreased levels of activity, or it could be evidence of a less obvious issue like hormone imbalance.

-Recent studies show that men and women alike are struggling with stubborn weight gain and desperate for a solution that really works.
+Studies show that men and women alike struggle with weight gain and are desperate for holistic solutions that really work.

 If you are sick and tired of wasting hours sweating on the elliptical or counting calories without success, then you’ve come to the right place.

-If you have spoken with your primary physician and tried traditional doctor approved methods for weight loss and still haven’t seen any improvement, that could be a sign your weight gain is caused by hormonal imbalances.
+If you have tried traditional doctor approved methods for weight loss and still haven’t seen “any” improvement, then it may be a sign your lack of results is caused by a hormonal imbalance.

-The first step to shrinking your waist line is to learn the facts.
+The first step to reducing stubborn fat on your waistline is to learn the facts.
 Then you can decide if hormone therapy is the right choice for you.